alessandroleite/tennis-rl/README.md

 ## 4. Instructions

-Follow the instructions in `notebooks/Tennis.ipynb` to start training your own agent!
+Follow the instructions in `Tennis.ipynb` to start training your own agent!

 ## 5. References